-- a.
-Course Description: The purpose of this course is to provide the student with an introduction to how to successfully troubleshoot, diagnose, and repair Hydraulic Systems at an Advanced Level. - b.
-Course Learning Outcomes: The student understands how to successfully troubleshoot, diagnose, and repair Hydraulic Systems. - c.
-Course Competencies: This course uses established industry competencies.
-Upon completion of this course the student must demonstrate the ability to: i.
-Troubleshoot Hydraulic Systems ii.
-Show you can rebuild Hydraulic parts - iii.
-Show you can successfully read Hydraulic Schematics - d.
-Academic Integrity: (see current college catalog for policy) - e.
+- 1) General Course Information: - Course Description: This course provides extended applications of the mechanics and theory of powertrains.
+Emphasis is on disassembly, inspection and repair of powertrain components. - b.
+Course Learning Outcomes: The student will interpret power flow; assess component failure; and demonstrate ability to make power train component repairs. - c.
+Course Competencies: This course uses established Automotive Service Excellence (ASE) competencies.
+Upon completion of this course the student must demonstrate the ability to: - i.
+Perform component service procedures in a safe manner. - ii.
+Evaluate and adjust clutch components as needed to correct operation. - iii.
+Disassemble, inspect and reassemble a variety of rear drive units. - iv.
+Check, correct and/or establish correct backlash and preloads. - v.
+Diagnose a variety of vibration and noise complaints. - vi.
+Locate pertinent service information on computer based manuals. - vii.
+Disassemble, Inspect and re-assemble a variety of transmissions. - d.
+Academic Integrity: (see current college catalog for policy).
+Cheating or plagiarism will result in immediate disciplinary action per the college's policy. - e.
 SCANS and Foundation Skills: C1 through C20 and F1 through F17.
-A description of these SCANS skills is printed on the back of the syllabus cover sheet for reference. - f.
-Verification of Workplace Competencies: All graduating students in the diesel service technology program will have a comprehensive, exit review exam administered in order to comply with the state requirement for a "capstone learning experience".
+A description of these SCANS skills is incorporated in this syllabus for reference. - f.
+Verification of Workplace Competencies: All graduating students in the diesel service technology program will have a comprehensive, exit review exam administered in order to comply with the state requirement for a "capstone learning experience". - 2) Specific Course / Instructor Requirements: - a.
+Textbook and Other Materials: